 We will continue the successful start of the Journal Club this term!

-The next Journal Club of the winter semester 2018/19 will take place on Friday, the 1st of February at 12.45 pm.
+The first Journal Club of the winter semester 2019/20 will take place on Friday, the 25th of October at 12.45 pm.
 Paul Rozdeba and Randolf Altmeyer will organize the meeting, which will take place at campus Golm, building 28, room 0.102.
 Make sure you join the club to discuss new approaches or refresh the memory of those 'aged' but important papers.
-This week discussions will focus on the topic talked about by Charlotte Kloft in the colloquium in the morning and focus on the following three papers: